OHIP COVERED PHYSIOTHERAPY

-What services are covered under publicly funded clinic-based physiotherapy services?
+What is the OHIP physio coverage?
+What services are covered under publicly funded physiotherapy services?

 The funding under the program is not intended for group exercise, activation, or falls prevention classes or services provided solely to maintain an existing level of function, or services provided concurrently with physiotherapy services already provided or funded by other Ministry of Health and Long-Term Care (MOHLTC) or health system programs or through automotive insurance or the insurance plan established under the Workplace Safety and Insurance Act.